 Austin Section 1983 Civil Rights Lawyer

-As Austin employment attorneys, John Melton Law Firm are dedicated to ensuring civil rights for all employees in our city.
+As Austin employment attorneys, The Melton Law Firm are dedicated to ensuring civil rights for all employees in our city.
 To further that goal, we would like to provide information about important legislation, such as Section 1983 of the Civil Rights Act of 1871.

 The Civil Rights Act of 1871, also known as the Ku Klux Klan Act, allows the federal government to protect U.S. citizens from discrimination on a state level.
 The law was passed to address the issue of Southern state governments that were unwilling or unable to effectively stop KKK activity or other violations of human rights.